donejs/donejs/docs/guide.md

 });
 ```

-It simply takes the `name` and `message` properties which are bound to the input fields from the view-model and creates and saves a new `Message` instance.
-Once completed successfully we can set the message back to empty to reset the input field.
+The `send()` method takes the `name` and `message` properties from the view-model and creates a `Message` instance and saves it to the server.
+Once completed successfully it sets the message to an empty string to reset the input field.

-If we now enter a name and message, it will appear automatically in our messages list.
-In fact, all lists that are related to that model will be updated automatically in the page whenever there is new, modified, or deleted data. [can-connect](http://connect.canjs.com/) automatically manages the lists, while also providing [caching and minimizing data requests](Features.html#section=section_Cachingandminimaldatarequests).
+You can now enter your name and a message!
+It will automatically appear in our messages list.
+In fact, all lists that are related to that model will be updated automatically whenever there is new, modified, or deleted data. [can-connect](http://connect.canjs.com/) automatically manages the lists, while also providing [caching and minimizing data requests](Features.html#section=section_Cachingandminimaldatarequests).

 ### Real-time connection